amutabitruphena/Anitas-kitchen/README.md

 # Anitas Kitchen-Website
-This is the landing page for a Anitas Kitchen website.
+This is the landing page for  Anitas Kitchen website.
 The project is to test my understanding learning experience and the skills i have gained  in HTML and CSS from the start up to now.
-I he page contains the deatails indicated below.
+The page contains the deatails indicated below.

 Header	Body	Footer
 Header	Body	Footer